Fluticasone furoate 100 or 200 micrograms and vilanterol (as trifenatate) 25 micrograms per inhalation

 is packaged in a foil laminate tray with a peelable foil lid.
 The tray contains a desiccant sachet, to reduce the moisture

 in the packaging.
-Once you have opened the lid of the tray, throw the desiccant away - do not eat or inhale it.
+Once you have opened the lid of the tray, throw the desiccant away - do not open, eat or inhale it.

 The active ingredients in BREO ELLIPTA are fluticasone furoate and vilanterol (as trifenatate).

 Each dose contains 100 or 200 micrograms of the active ingredient fluticasone furoate.
 Each dose also contains 25 micrograms